Skip to main navigation Skip to main content Skip to page footer

 What knowledge is essential to your research but never makes it into a paper?

-In addition to brief presentations on artistic methods, storytelling, and objective and subjective knowledge, there will be practical exercises and opportunities for discussion.
-Working in small groups, participants will develop their own short stories based on their research practice: What experiences shape research?
+Max and Jonas briefly introduce artistic methods, storytelling, and objective and subjective knowledge, and then we started working in small groups our own short stories and recorded these.
+Focussing on questions like: What experiences shape research?
 Which themes recur?
 And how can non-objectifying forms of knowledge be made visible?

 Agenda